listx/listx_blog/post/2014-09-09-my-first-contribution-to-git.md

 ## The Response?

 He was very polite, and true to his duty as maintainer, very thorough.
-You can see the discussion that took place over at the [mailing list archive](http://thread.gmane.org/gmane.comp.version-control.git/254705).
+You can see the discussion that took place over at the [mailing list archive][first].
 I sent off my second version of my 7-commit patch series after a few days, and waited.

 And waited.